 Although we touched in this briefly in the preface of the article, contains Naloxone, which is highly effective in easing the excruciating pain symptoms associated with opioid withdrawal.
 The medication can also be used to reverse an opioid overdose.
 Basically, the drug acts as an antagonist by binding to opioid receptors and blocking the transmission of opioids to the brain.
 Also, it prevents agonist, the chemical compound that elicits a physiological response when combined with brain receptors.

 Now that we have a general understanding of the role of Naloxone, let’s focus our attention on Buprenorphine.
 Unlike naloxone, buprenorphine works by attaching to opioid receptors and stimulating them, which makes it possible to soothe withdrawal symptoms without eliciting the same feelings of euphoria and sedation typical of other opioids.
+This is why Suboxone during detox can be a game-changer.

 In short, long-term Suboxone usage increases the likelihood of addiction; in fact, according to a report published by SAMHSA (Substance Abuse and Mental Health Services Administration), the misuse of Suboxone resulted in 3,000 emergency room visits in 2005 and exceeded 30,000 in 2010.
 Although the inclusion of Naloxone as a deterrent to abuse is effective, some individuals have found ways of bypassing this safeguard.